Etiquette

 All articles in this category

-To practice aikido you do not need much in the first place.
+To practice aikido you don't need much at the start.
 The beginning Aikidoka is already ready for his first lessons with a pair of slippers and nice loose clothing.
 After a few introductory lessons, if the decision has been taken to continue with Aikido, the step to an aikido-suit is a good...

 In addition to unarmed practice, there is also weapons training.